LMV5/LMV5/README.md

 ### 👋 I'm Marina!

-A self-taught frontend developer with eight years background in the banking sector.
-I am confident that my previous experience along with my strong problem-solving skills, make me a valuable addition to any development team.
+A self-taught frontend developer focusing on React and Next.js and I'm open to learning new technologies despite this.
+I'm motivated to learn and grow in this dynamic field.
+It's great to see the immediate results of my work.
+I'm looking forward to working with a team to tackle tasks together and contributing value to your company.

 Based in Slovenia.